 7. IEP meeting is held and IEP is written

-A meeting is held to develop an IEP for your child.
-This is often done right after the eligibility meeting.
+A meeting is held to develop an Individualized Education Program (IEP) for your child.
+This is done following the eligibility meeting.

 The IEP will be implemented at your child’s neighborhood school or the Least Restrictive Environment (LRE) that can meet your child’s needs as outlined in the IEP.

 At least once a year, the IEP team meets to review your child’s progress and update the goals and services laid out in the plan.
 Parents are part of the IEP team and are invited to participate in this meeting where they may make suggestions for changes to the IEP.

 IEP progress reports are sent quarterly during the school year to inform parents of student progress on the goals outlined in the IEP.

 Every three years, your child is reevaluated to determine if he or she still has a disability and continues to need special education and related services.